zaicodes/whack-a-mole/README.md

 I used three fonts for this project:

 - Leckerli One, for the logo.
-- Handjet, for the buttons.
+- Handjet, for the buttons, main headlines and scoreboard.
 - Sans-serif for the rest of text in body.

 ### Images and Background

-- The background of leaves was picked to give a feeling of a simple cartoonish and nature vibe.
+- The background of leaves was picked to give a feeling of a simple nature vibe.
 This choice aligns with the game's concept, as the mole's holes are naturally found in soil.
 The background seamlessly complements the gameplay while incorporating white spaces strategically to avoid overwhelming/distracting users.

-- Other in-game images were also chosen for their simplicity and cartoon-inspired aesthetic.
+- Other in-game images were also chosen for their simplicity and nature-inspired aesthetic.
 These visuals introduce a touch of uplifting emotional response that resonates both with children and adults, maintaining a level of appeal across ages.

 - For references of these images can be found in credits below.